King Warrior Magician Lover: The Four Masculine Archetypes

 • Possesses clarity of mind and razor-sharp evaluation (discernment)

-• Strategic and tactical (doesn’t over-think)
+• Strategic and tactical (doesn’t overthink)

 • Adapts to difficult situations